raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/BackupRestoreusingCMK.md

 ![image](https://user-images.githubusercontent.com/22504173/75118568-1dc0d700-5649-11ea-8354-8f3f0a0f8c81.png)

 Click on Save to ensure that the settings are applied.
-Doing this in the Portal will create an AppID for the SQL Database Managed instance server, which is used to assign the SQL Database managed instance server permissions to access the key vault.
+Doing this in the Portal will create an **AppID for the SQL Database Managed instance target server**, which is used to assign the SQL Database managed instance server permissions to access the key vault.

 ![image](https://user-images.githubusercontent.com/22504173/75118502-ccb0e300-5648-11ea-9204-70db6316e962.png)

-Checking the access policies for the Key vault, you can see that  both the managed instance servers has permissions to access the key vault.
+Checking the access policies for the Key vault, you can see that  **both the managed instance servers** has permissions to access the key vault.

 ![image](https://user-images.githubusercontent.com/22504173/75118504-d0446a00-5648-11ea-865a-999c423fa85f.png)